change coloring of services on host down

 Your understanding was correct !
 I´m ok with the situation, that the service going into the critical state, if a network outage occur.
 But another problem, which i have to deal with is the notification.
 Icinga allows me to configure a notification for the service states like "Warning, Critical or Unknown", but in a case of network outage i would get a flow of notifications, which would be difficult to handle.
 It would be a fine idea, to have a option for services, not to notify if network outage occur, although the notification is enabled for all states.
 Could it be realized ?

-#11 Updated by mjbrooks about 2 years ago
+#11 Updated by mjbrooks over 2 years ago

 - Status changed from Feedback to Rejected